Tuni: Economy

+Tuni is a commercial hub for Kakinada and Anakapalli Districts.
 A famous, and one of the oldest, sugar factories of Andhra Pradesh "Tandava Sugars" is here.
-A large number of handloom industries, about 20 cashew nut industries, hetero industries, and 10 other chemical industries are in and around Tuni.
+A large number of handloom industries, about 20 cashew nut industries, hetero industries, Deccan finechemicals pvt ltd (Major Chemical factory) and 10 other chemical industries are in and around Tuni.

 Assembly constituency

 Tuni is an assembly constituency (consisting of mandals: Kotananduru, Tuni and Thondangi) in Andhra Pradesh.
 There were 163,024 registered voters in Tuni constituency in the 1999 elections.

 Transport

+Railways

+Tuni railway station is classified as an A category station, It is managed by vijayawada railway division in south central railway zone of indian railways.
+It is the 214th busiest station in the country.

+Roads

+Tuni is very well connected to the state and the rest of India with a network of state and national highways.
+NH 16 passes through the city.

-National Highway 16, a part of Golden Quadrilateral highway network, bypasses the town.
+National Highway 16, a part of Golden Quadrilateral highway network, bypasses the City.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Tuni bus station.
 Tuni is located on Howrah-Chennai main line.
 Rajahmundry Airport is located 95 km west-southwest of Tuni.
 Visakhapatnam Airport is situated approximately the same distance northeast of Tuni.